-“A correlation analysis indicated little correlation between which variables were thought to be important by the modellers [of building energy efficiency] and which proved to be objectively important….and showed that 25% of the people tested were making judgements that appeared worse than a person responding at random.”
+“A correlation analysis indicated little correlation between which variables were thought to be important by the modellers [of building efficiency] and which proved to be objectively important. k-means cluster analysis identified subgroups of modellers and showed that 25% of the people tested were making judgements that appeared worse than a person responding at random.”

 Various studies in recent years have demonstrated that the realised energy efficiency of new buildings is significantly below the levels forecast prior to construction, often by as much as a factor of two, a phenomenon known as the “performance gap”.

 Previous studies have concluded that issues arise in the building design phase, with poor communication between key stakeholders about the expected building performance being suggested as a key problem, along with deviations from the initial design during the construction phase due to wrong or missing construction details, lack of simplicity or buildability in the design, poor construction sequencing and the incorporation of inefficient or oversized systems.

 Other studies have shown that novel and advanced technologies can also be problematic as they may underperform against the manufacturers’ expectations and see performance degradations over time.